 - Coffee interacts with many hormones and neurotransmitters in the body, such as cortisol, acetylcholine, and insulin.
 These relationships are complex, and often depend on timing, amount, and people’s individual makeup.

 - As a crop, coffee is less like corn or soy, and more like cacao or wine grapes: It’s typically grown and processed in smaller batches by smaller-scale farmers and producers.
 Variations in soil and climate, as well as later roasting and brewing technique, will change the taste and chemical makeup.
 It’s hard to standardize the exact chemical compounds in coffee from batch to batch.
 (By the way, JB likes to roast his own coffee.
-You can follow along with his process here or see a nice PDF version here.)
+You can follow along with his process here.)

 So it’s hard to say definitively that coffee is “good” or “bad”; “healthy” or “unhealthy”.
 Let’s explore this in more depth.